input-output-hk/partner-chains/docs/developer-guides/migration-guide-1.4.0.md

 - Whenever the guide requires running the `partner-chains-cli` binary, make sure the `pc-contracts-cli` of the version specified in the compatibility matrix is present in your active directory.
 In case of the 1.4.0 release it should be v7.0.1.
+- It is recommended to test migration on a testnet environment first.

 ## Context